mlarocca/jsgraphs/readme/tutorial.md

 ### **Loops**

-Last but not least, so far we have always assumed that source and destination of an edge are distinct: this doesn't necessarily need to be true.
+Last but not least, so far we have always assumed that the source and the destination of an edge are distinct: this doesn't necessarily need to be true.
 In other words, it's possible to have an edge starting from and ending to the same vertex: in this case, the edge is called a loop.

 ```javascript
 let loop = g.createEdge(u, u, {label: 'Loop'});